How to increase page speed by shedding unneed plugins.

 Page load time is a major factor in how well your site ranks in search engines as well as keeping visitors on your pages.
-There are an incredible amount of resources (this is a good one here that really drives the point home) that have already been published that talk about how important a fast loading blog is, so I won’t go into detail here.
+There are an incredible amount of resources, such as this website load time infographic, that have already been published that talk about how important a fast loading blog is, so I won’t go into detail here.
 All I will say is: the faster the better.
 Aim for under 2 seconds.
 If you’re over this then tweak, tweak, tweak.

 To test how fast my pages load I use Pingdom Tools.
 When I ran the homepage of Vagabond Journey, www.VagabondJourney.com, it reported that it loaded in 2.74 seconds.
 Not horrible, especially considering all the elements I have running on that page, but I can do better.